rubywyest/ProjectTwoRepo-Airbnb/README.md

 ## Final Report

-Detailing the process of extraction, transformation and loading:
+Detailing the process of extraction, transformation and loading
 •	Extract Process
  o	CSV to pull Airbnb data set for New York o	API call and Json to extract places of interest from Google Maps API o	Web Scrapping from Travel Top List html website

  •	Transformation Process
   o	Python